Frequently Asked Questions for Businesses:

 How to Apply for a Business License

-Bring a completed Application form to Town Hall, located at 5854 Airline Road, Arlington, TN 38002, along with a $15 fee (payable by cash or check ONLY).
+To apply for a Town of Arlington Business License, bring a completed Application form to Town Hall, located at 5854 Airline Road, Arlington, TN 38002, along with payment for the $15 fee (payable by cash or check ONLY).
 Please make checks payable to Town of Arlington.

 For out-of-state businesses that are not contractors: If you are an out-of-state taxpayer with substantial nexus to Tennessee and engaged in this state for business tax purposes, you must register with the department and remit business tax on any gross receipts from sales of $10,000 or more annually in any county in Tennessee.
 You do not need a local business license issued by a county.Business Classifications: